 Similarities Between Copywriting And Content Writing

 Even though copywriting focuses on sales and content writing is focused on information and education, there are many things that both forms of writing have in common.
-This is why the difference is not so clear to many people.

 1. Conversational Style